dnjackson/concept_backend_play/design/concepts/All/extract-api.md

 ---
 ### POST /api/UserAuth/_getUsernameFromToken

-**Description:** Retrieves the username associated with a session token.
+**Description:** Retrieves a user's username from a valid session token.

 **Requirements:**
 - A session `s` exists with the given `token`.

 **Effects:**
 - Returns the username of the user associated with session `s`.
-- If no session exists with the given token, an error is returned.

 **Request Body:**
 ```json